xamarin/xamarin-forms-book-samples/README.md

 ### Android AppCompat and Material Design

 The **appcompat** branch of the sample code repository contains Android projects that have been modified to use AppCompat and Material Design.
 The modification is the same as that described in the article [Adding AppCompat and Material Design](https://developer.xamarin.com/guides/xamarin-forms/platform-features/android/appcompat/).
+The two F# samples in Chapter 2 do not build in this branch.
+These are the only two samples that contain F# startup code.